pbinkley/microcopying_1940/index.markdown

 <div class="speech" data-speaker="STEWART">

 <p><span class="speaker" data-speaker="STEWART">MR. STEWART</span>: Yes.
 I think all the major ones have
 been mentioned.
-I have in my office some material which I can <span style="page" id="page25">[p.25]</span> give the Reporter, a supplementary list which would include a number of minor ones which haven't been mentioned.
+I have in my office some material which I can <span class="page" id="page25">[p.25]</span> give the Reporter, a supplementary list which would include a number of minor ones which haven't been mentioned.
 I can't add anything right now.</p>